 Dr Nikki Moodie is a Gomeroi woman, born in Gunnedah, NSW and raised in Toowoomba, Queensland.
 She is a Senior Lecturer in Indigenous Studies in Sociology in the Faculty of Arts at the University of Melbourne.
 Nikki has been widely recognised in the sociology of education, receiving the 2017 Betty Watts Indigenous Researcher Award from the Australian Association for Research in Education, and 2018 Best Paper in the Asia-Pacific Journal of Teacher Education.
 She is an Editor of the Critical Race & Whiteness Studies journal, and on the Editorial Board of Health Sociology Review.

 Nikki holds a Bachelor of Arts with Honours in Political Science from the University of Queensland, and a PhD in Sociology from the Australian National University.
 After a few misplaced years in the public service early in her career, Nikki moved into research focusing on social network analysis and identity in Indigenous education.
 Whilst completing her PhD, Nikki developed Indigenous Policy and Indigenous Studies subjects at RMIT, working into the Masters of Social Policy program there.
-Following her move to the University of Melbourne, Nikki was mentored by Prof Elizabeth McKinley ONZM in the Graduate School of Education and appointed by Prof Ian Anderson AO as the inaugural Research Fellow in Indigenous Research, and Academic Convenor of the Hallmark Indigenous Research Initiative.
+Following her move to the University of Melbourne, Nikki was mentored by Professor Elizabeth McKinley ONZM in the Graduate School of Education and appointed by Professor Ian Anderson AO as the inaugural Research Fellow in Indigenous Research, and Academic Convenor of the Hallmark Indigenous Research Initiative.

 Nikki continues to teach in the areas of social policy and Indigenous studies, with her main research interests in Indigeneity and governance, focusing on social capital, public policy and data production.